Elisa-m/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis

 ## Purpose
 The purpose of this analysis was to determine if Vine reviews presented a positivity bias.
-To measure such bias, this analysis compared the percentage of Vine and non-Vine 5-star reviews from the Toys US Reviews Dataset: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Toys_v1_00.tsv.gz.
+To measure such bias, this analysis compared the percentage of Vine and non-Vine 5-star reviews from the Amazon Toys US Reviews Dataset: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Toys_v1_00.tsv.gz.

 ## Results
 Results are as follows: